 Diversity credit requirement

-Students are required to attend at least six total hours of extracurricular diversity programming prior to graduation.
-Of the six hours, at least four hours must be in your first or second year.
+Mitchell Hamline students matriculating in Fall 2016 or later are required to attend at least six total hours of extracurricular diversity programming.
+Of the six total hours required before graduation, at least four hours must be completed in the student’s 1L and/or 2L year.